FifthGenHub/DexHunt.github.io/LITEPAPER.md

 ## 🔏 Legal Footnote

 DexHunt: Reflex Showdown is an independent game and is not affiliated with Nintendo or any other entity.
-DexHunt is a beta skill-based game on Solana Devnet.
+DexHunt: Reflex Showdown is a beta skill-based game on Solana Devnet.
 No monetary value is associated with gameplay or token use until full mainnet launch.

 ---